• Skip to primary navigation

 Jump to Recipe

-These gluten-free no-bake strawberry cheesecake bars are the perfect summer dessert for all occasions!
-Made with good-for-you ingredients and only 15 min prep required!
+These gluten-free no-bake strawberry cheesecake bars are the perfect summer dessert for all occasions - Ready in just 15 minutes!

-Say hello to these utterly delicious no-bake strawberry cheesecake bars!
+These are the most delicious summer-perfect no-bake strawberry cheesecake bars!

 They make a delightful sweet treat, perfect to share at summer parties, get-togethers, or to enjoy just by yourself on a hot afternoon.

-These no-bake strawberry cheesecake bars are super easy to make and require just 15 minutes of prep time.
+These no-bake cheesecake bars are super easy to make and require just 15 minutes of preparation time.

-They're made with an incredibly creamy and rich filling of freshly whipped ricotta cheese and strawberries, combined with a super crunchy and nutritious nutty/seeded crust.
+They're made with a creamy and rich filling of freshly whipped ricotta cheese and strawberries, combined with a super crunchy and nutritious nutty gluten-free crust.

 strawberry cheesecake bars and fresh strawberries on grey background